existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 Examples like the shadow play of Plato's [Allegory of the cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave), also mentioned, as I recall, in Sophie's World, just seemed to cast philosophy as a somewhat daft thought experiment without any practical use on how to act, to live my life or, eventually, how to study or think about engineering.
 Not a hint of it.

-Even some of my current reading has revealed philosophers creating unrecognisable "technicians" or "engineers" who apparently have only one mode of thought, which is dehumanising, purely rational.
-This seems to me to be an opportunity to try and rephrase things with my experiences from both within and "without" engineering.
+Even some of my current reading has revealed philosophers creating unrecognisable "technicians" or "engineers" who apparently have only one dehumanising, purely rational mode of thought, which is not how I feel about things.
+We have techniques and formalised procedures, for sure, and that's something that can be studied psychologically as well as philosophically; how we switch between modes seems interesting, and worth reflecting on from my experiences both within and "without" engineering.

 ## Finding my bearings
 It took a long while for the “spark” of an [offhand comment from a friend](https://existential-engineer.github.io/about/) of ours a few years ago to light.
 I did start some earlier attempts at blogging about engineering, but I struggled to find my voice for it.
 It's tricky to blog about your engineering life when you're embedded in a company, with the necessity of maintaining corporate and competitive discretion that that entails.